aliou/www/_posts/2020-02-18-overriding-inspect.md

 [`inspect`]: https://www.rubydoc.info/stdlib/core/Object:inspect

-### Overriding inspect
+## Overriding inspect

-TODO: Explain that we "simply" have to return the representation of our constant.
-Since it starts by an uppercase character, it will be displayed as if it is a constant.
+As we can see above, by default, `inspect` returns the class name, an representation of the memory address of the object and a list of instance variable of the object.

+In our case, we want `inspect` to instead display how the object should be accessed.
+This means making it look like the constants we've created above.

 ```ruby
 class Shift::Category